fieldtrip/website/example/fittemplate.md

     cfg                         = ft_interactiverealign(cfg);
     template                    = ft_transform_geometry(cfg.m, template);

+For the method that uses spheres to transform the template it is important to get the rotation correct, as spheres are not sensitive to rotations.

+For the method that uses both surfaces to transform the template it is good enough to have an initial guess of the rotation.

+In this step you can already accurately rotate, translate and scale the template head model to fit the Polhemus head surface and skip directly to compute the head model.
+However, this is time consuming and following methods should be adopted.

-## Determining and applying of the transformation
+## Refining the transformation

 ### Method 1: On the basis of spheres fitted to the head shapes

-For the first approach we will fit a sphere to the head surface measured with the Polhemus and another sphere to the template head model.
-On the basis of difference of the center and scaling between the two spheres we can derive a transformation containing information of the translation and the global scaling.
+We will fit a sphere to the scalp surface measured with the Polhemus and another sphere to the scalp surface of the template.
+On the basis of difference of the center and scaling between the two spheres we derive a translation and the global scaling.
+Important to note is that the template head model consists of three surfaces (template.bnd) describing the (1) scalp, (2) skull and (3) brain.

-Fit a sphere to the MRI template
+Fit a sphere to the template scalp surface.

     cfg             = [];
     cfg.method      = 'singlesphere';
-    template_sphere = ft_prepare_headmodel(cfg, template);
+    sphere_template = ft_prepare_headmodel(cfg, template.bnd(1));

-Fit a sphere to the Polhemus headshape
+Fit a sphere to the Polhemus scalp surface

     cf              = [];
     cfg.method      = 'singlesphere';
-    polhemus_sphere = ft_prepare_headmodel(cfg, polhemus);
+    sphere_polhemus = ft_prepare_headmodel(cfg, polhemus);

 Determine the global scaling and translation

-    scale = polhemus_sphere.r/template_sphere.r;
+    scale = sphere_polhemus.r/sphere_template.r;

-    T2 = [1 0 0 template_sphere.o(1);
+    T1 = [1 0 0 -sphere_template.o(1);
-          0 1 0 template_sphere.o(2);
+          0 1 0 -sphere_template.o(2);
-          0 0 1 template_sphere.o(3);
+          0 0 1 -sphere_template.o(3);
           0 0 0 1                ];

-    T1 = [1 0 0 -template_sphere.o(1);
-          0 1 0 -template_sphere.o(2);
-          0 0 1 -template_sphere.o(3);
-          0 0 0 1                 ];

     S  = [scale 0 0 0;
           0 scale 0 0;
           0 0 scale 0;
           0 0 0 1 ];

-    transformation = T1*S*T2;

-Apply the transformation to the template head model

-    template_t_sphere = ft_transform_geometry(transformation, template);

-### Method 2: On the basis of fiducials

-With this method we describe a scaling method if we only have the fiducials recorded with the Polhemus.

-First we have to localise the fiducials on the template models.

-    cfg                = [];
-    cfg.method         = 'headshape';
-    fiducials          = ft_electrode_placement(cfg, template.bnd);

-{% include image src="\assets\img\example\fittemplate\electrodeplacement.png" %}

-Fit a sphere to the MRI template

-    cfg             = [];
-    cfg.method      = 'singlesphere';
-    template_sphere = ft_prepare_headmodel(cfg, fiducials);

-Unfortunately for this data set we need to a bit of noise to the fiducials .
-Otherwise, the algorithm determining the sphere will not work correctly.

-    polhemus.fid.pos = polhemus.fid.pos+randn(3,3)/100

-Fit a sphere to the fiducials, (For this example this radius should be 73.4mm, if not please repeat the previous step)

-    cfg              = [];
-    cfg.method      = 'singlesphere';
-    polhemus_sphere = ft_prepare_headmodel(cfg, polhemus.fid);

-Determine the global scaling and translation

-    scale = polhemus_sphere.r/template_sphere.r;

-    T2 = [1 0 0 template_sphere.o(1);
+    T2 = [1 0 0 sphere_polhemus.o(1);
-          0 1 0 template_sphere.o(2);
+          0 1 0 sphere_polhemus.o(2);
-          0 0 1 template_sphere.o(3);
+          0 0 1 sphere_polhemus.o(3);
           0 0 0 1                 ];

-    T1 = [1 0 0 -template_sphere.o(1);
-          0 1 0 -template_sphere.o(2);
-          0 0 1 -template_sphere.o(3);
-          0 0 0 1                 ];

-    S  = [scale 0 0 0;
-          0 scale 0 0;
-          0 0 scale 0;
-          0 0 0 1 ];

-    transformation = T1*S*T2;
+    transformation = T2*S*T1;

 Apply the transformation to the template head model

-    template_fiducials = ft_transform_geometry(transformation, template);
+    template_fit_sphere = ft_transform_geometry(transformation, template);

-### Method 3: On the basis of the full head surface
+### Method 2: On the basis of the full head surface

 This requires an external toolbox, which can be downloaded [here](https://sites.google.com/site/myronenko/research/cpd)

-With this method we apply an affine transformation to the template head model to fit the whole Polhemus head shape.
+We determine an affine transformation that fits the template scalp surface to the Polhemus surface.
 This not only applies a translation and rotation, but also a scaling in the different directions and some skewing.

-To create the individualized head model with this method it is important that the scalp surface of the template head model only contains features that are also in the Polhemus head shape, and vice versa.
+It is important that the template scalp surface only contains features that are also in the Polhemus surface, and vice versa.
 We can use **[ft_defacemesh](/reference/ft_defacemesh)** to remove some features.

-So first we visualise both meshes:
+We visualize both meshes:

-    ft_plot_mesh(template.bnd);
+    figure;
+    ft_plot_mesh(template.bnd(1));
     ft_plot_mesh(polhemus);

 {% include image src="/assets/img/example/fittemplate/template_surface_polhemus_surface_plot.png" %}

-As the template model and the Polhemus measurement have exclusive features.
-The Polhemus measurement digitized facial details and part of the upper headsurface, it did not measure the head surface on the side and lower part of the back of the head.
-So we will now remove these from the template.
+The Polhemus has facial details which are not in the template scalp surface, and the Polhemus does not cover the lower back of the head.
+These details need to be removed.

     defaced_template      = template.bnd(1);
     defaced_template.unit = template.unit